 How to Enable USB Debugging Mode on Android (2.1 or higher)

-USB Debugging Mode is a mode that can be enabled in Android to establish a direct connection between an Android device and a computer and readies it for deeper-level actions.
+USB Debugging Mode is a mode that can be enabled in Android phone & tablet to establish a direct connection between an Android device and a computer and readies it for deeper-level actions.
 Since USB debugging mode grants you a level of access to your device (delete apps, edit the system file, root the device, etc.), enabling it gives you much more freedom of control over your device that you normally couldn't.
 Let's take a look at how to enable USB debugging mode on your Android device.
 We will cover all the Android versions in this guide.

 Part 1: Android 3.0- 4.1.x